How Effective of a Retail Sales Operation Leader Are You?

 The bottom line is this: insurance enablement technology should support your bottom line, and your agents’ bottom line.
 Platforms that enable the whole agent should also include opportunity management technology to help them, for instance, visualize sales funnels, optimize communication templates, and nurture leads.

-Because the fact is that once your agents have been onboarded, trained, and have continuous learning available, they need technology that will enable them to sell insurance on a day-to-day basis.
+The fact is, once your agents have been onboarded, trained, and have continuous learning available, they also need technology that will enable them to sell insurance on a day-to-day basis.
 Having opportunity management technology as a part of her insurance enablement suite is going to make sure our theoretical agent, Anna, has the tools to sell as much as possible, then track her sales and follow-up with her clients.

 Overall, you’re going to want to invest in technology that helps you better manage: